DiscourseDB/discoursedb-core/discoursedb-io-salon/README.md

 Command-line arguments:
    * &lt;Dataset> &lt;SalonID number>

-The `custom.properties` file should have the DiscourseDB database information to write to (host, database name, username, and password).
+The `custom.properties` file should have the DiscourseDB jdbc information to write to (jdbc.host, jdbc.database, jdbc.username, and jdbc.password).
+See `custom.properties.template` for the file's format.

 ## How ClassroomSalon data is mapped to the DiscourseDB schema

+The DiscourseDB `DiscoursePart`s are highly tested, using `FOLDER`-type `DiscoursePart`s to hold students' annotations as a whole, then annotations on each particular instructor-assigned source document.
+The source documents are kept in their own `FOLDER`.

 ### Data Sources